You are here: Home > Our Attorneys

 Mr. Troy was President of the Pennsylvania Bar Institute in 2011-2012.
 He still serves on the Board of Directors of the PBI, and had previously served as President Elect, Vice-President, Treasurer and Secretary of the PBI before serving as President.
 The PBI is the largest non-profit provider of Continuing Legal Education in Pennsylvania.
 He is presently Chair of the PBA Leadership Development and Recruitment Committee.

 Mr. Troy is a past President of the Montgomery County Trial Lawyers Association, and received the distinguished James P. Fox Trial Lawyer of The Year Award for professionalism in the art of trial advocacy from the Montgomery County Trial Lawyers Association in 2011.
 His other activities in the Montgomery Bar Association include serving as either Chair or Co-Chair of the Insurance Committee of the MBA from 1996 to 2005.
-Mr. Troy received Special Achievement Award from the Montgomery Bar Association in 1999.
+Mr. Troy received the Special Achievement Award from the Montgomery Bar Association in 1999.

 In the community, Paul has been elected to the Board of Directors of the Ed Snider Youth Hockey Foundation.
 The Ed Snider Youth Hockey Foundation was created by Philadelphia Flyers Chairman Ed Snider in 2005, as his personal commitment to teach children important life lessons.
 Using the sport of hockey, the mission of Snider Hockey is to build lives and unite communities, helping educate young people to succeed in the game of life.
 Snider Hockey Programs are provided at no cost and are focused on underserved boys and girls who otherwise would not have the opportunity to play, with an emphasis on character development, life skills, fitness, nutrition, and academics.

-The foundation severs over 3,000 youngsters ages 5-19.
+The foundation serves over 3,000 youngsters ages 5-19.
 Most come from inner-city neighborhoods that surround our sites.
 Snider Hockey provides academic services, a nationally acclaimed life-skills curriculum, mentoring, and structured athletic programs that offer underserved urban youth the opportunity to engage in safe, healthy and challenging activities that teach and breed success.

 Mr. Troy has also served as the Chair of the Gaudeamus Music Ministry, Inc. where he helped the Board of Directors raise funds to benefit children’s medical research and award college scholarships.
 Mr. Troy serves as Treasurer of the Board of Trustees of the Wissahickon Valley Public Library.
 He was honored by the Ambler Gazette as “Citizen of the Week” in March 2013.
+Mr. Troy also serves as Vice-President of the Lambda Chi Alpha Educational Foundation.

 Mr. Troy is forever grateful to have been fortunate enough to join a firm where he was given trial experience at a very young age.
 Today he mentors several very bright and talented younger lawyers in his firm, and tries to provide them with the same education and opportunities he received as a young lawyer.
 He appreciates the confidence his clients were willing to show in him as a young lawyer, and continue to have in him today.
 Most importantly, he is grateful for the love and support of his wife Liz, and three daughters with whom he resides in Blue Bell, PA.